 How do I get a quote?

-You just need to ask!
-Most solicitor/estate agents will be prepared to provide you with a written break-down of the cost of selling your property.
-We just need a few details to enable us to provide you with the most accurate quote, particularly when it comes to the conveyancing/legal part of the process.
+Most solicitor/estate agents will be prepared to provide you with a written breakdown of the cost of selling your property.
+They just need a few details to enable them to provide you with the most accurate quote, particularly when it comes to the conveyancing/legal part of the process.

 There are quite a few governmental charges involved in selling a property and these vary depending on, for example, whether you have a mortgage on the property.
-Once we have that information, we can send you a quote by email, usually the same day.
+Once that information has been received, you will be sent a quote by email, usually the same day.

 What’s in the quote?